ymeirovich/presentation_project/sales-agent-labs/CONTEXT.md

 ---

-*Last updated: August 26, 2025 - MVP Chart Selection Intelligence successfully implemented and deployed.
-All 4 target questions now generate appropriate charts with bullet summaries and proper cache bypass support.*
+*Last updated: August 26, 2025 - Speaker Notes Implementation completed successfully.
+Multi-strategy system ensures reliable insertion of presenter notes into proper Speaker Notes section (not visible slide content).
+All core features now production-ready.*

 *This document should be updated whenever architectural decisions change or new features are implemented.
 It serves as the single source of truth for project context and decision history.*